flutter/website/src/codelabs/implicit-animations.md

 ### Fade-in (complete)

-Here's the example with the completed changes you've made&mdash;run this example and click the **Show details** button to trigger the animation.
+Here's the example with the completed changes you've made.
+Run this example then click **Show details** to trigger the animation.

 {% include docs/implicit-animations/fade-in-complete.md %}